JoaoLRezende/Cope-with-Cops-multiplayer/readme.md

 Only a very simple client-server communication test is currently implemented.
-To run it, use
+To execute it, cd into client/test and execute the command

-    python3 cwc.py --server
+    python3 server_stub.py --porn <port number>

-to start a server and then
+to start the server stub and then, from the root directory, execute

-    sudo python3 cwc.py
+    sudo python3 cwc.py --port <port number>

 to run a client instance.